byaliego/inception/README.md

 02 - [Installation of software inside the OS](www.google.com)

-03 - Port forwarding on the host - guide 02
+03 - Port forwarding on the host

-04 - Saving snapshots to the cloud - guide 03

-05 - Preliminary setup - guide 04
+04 - Preliminary setup

-06 - Certificate installation - guide 05
+05 - Certificate installation

-07 - Creating a Makefile - Guide 06
+06 - Creating a Makefile

-08 - Deploying nginx - Guide 07
+07 - Deploying nginx

-09 - Deploying mariadb - Guide 08
+08 - Deploying mariadb

-10 - Deploying wordpress - Guide 09
+09 - Deploying wordpress

 Put stars if you liked the guide!